simeononsecurity/simeononsecurity.ch/content/articles/secure-coding-standards-for-c-sharp/index.en.md

 A static code analyzer is a tool that can identify potential security vulnerabilities in the code before it is executed.
 Use tools such as Visual Studio's Code `Analysis`, `ReSharper`, and `SonarQube` to detect security issues in the code and fix them before deployment.

-For example, Visual Studio's Code Analysis is a popular static code analyzer that examines C# code for potential security vulnerabilities.
+For example, Visual Studio's Code Analysis is a popular static code analyzer that examines C Sharp code for potential security vulnerabilities.
 It can detect issues such as SQL injection, cross-site scripting, and use of unsafe functions.

 ## Use Secure Coding Practices for Web Applications